Elżbieta Branicka: Early life

 She was the daughter of Piotr Branicki, Castellan of Bratslav (1708-1762) and his wife, Melania Teresa Szembek (b.
 1712).
 She was the sister of Count Franciszek Ksawery Branicki.

 She married Prince Jan Józef Sapieha in 1753; they divorced in 1755 over his adultery.
 She remarried Prince Jan Sapieha, a relative of her first spouse, by whom she was widowed in 1757.
 She was the mother of Prince Kazimierz Nestor Sapieha.

 Supporter of Poniatowski

 Elżbieta Branicka was not regarded a beauty, but described as a fascinating and charming woman, intelligent and with a great interest in politics.
-In 1761, she became an ally of Stanisław August Poniatowski, and gave him a loan of 300.000 zloty, with a great interest, to fund his political career: he was still paying of the debt six year later.
+In 1761, she became an ally of Stanisław August Poniatowski, and gave him a loan of 300.000 zloty, with a great interest, to fund his political career: he was still paying of the debt six years later.

 Political adviser of Poniatowski

 Her influence on Poniatowski, both in her capacity as his lover and his moneylender, was well known, and the king included her in his inner circle of advisers and entrusted her with political assignments.
 In December 1765, for example, the king gave her the task to handle an affair regarding the contract of August Moszyński and the Coinage Commission.

 Along with another of the king's mistresses, Magdalena Agnieszka Sapieżyna, Branicka was given an allowance of 200 ducats monthly, which was paid until at least 1775.
 During the summer of 1766, she was given the task by the king to welcome the famous Madame Geoffrin on her visit to Poland.
 In a letter from 1768, the king described her as irreplaceable among his "petites amies" (lovers) and called her wonderful, warm, intelligent and an extremely useful ally.

 Elżbieta Branicka actively and publicly participated in state affairs and politics.
 She openly and frequently attended the sessions of the Sejm and the Tribunals and she also participated in the Diet assemblies, with the king's support.
 Her gender was no formal bar for this activity; within the contemporary Polish system of an aristocratic elective monarchy, her membership within the nobility was the main criteria.
 She was known to be able to affect the appointment of offices.
 Despite their opposition to the king's uncles, the Czartoryski family, she and her brother long kept their place in the circle of the king's political advisers.
 Reportedly, she also used her position to enrich herself and her family.